seanwo/how-to/vhs/vhs.md

 * Output Settings Container: mp4
 * Include Live Preview: unchecked

-I would suggest using AI Model Iris or Artemis since both are designed for low quality input sources.
+I would suggest using the AI model Iris or Artemis since both are designed for low quality input sources.
 You can read more about each model [here](https://docs.topazlabs.com/video-ai/filters/enhancement).
-Iris worked best for me.
-You can test the models on small clips you have captured understand what will work best for your source footage.
+You can test the models on small clips you have captured to understand what will work best for your source footage.
+The Iris model worked best for me.

 Select "Export As" and save your footage to ```enhanced.mp4```.
-Processing may take hours depending on the length of your footage and power of you PC/Mac.
+Processing may take hours depending on the length of your footage and power of your PC/Mac.

 ## Trimming